Update: As of July 2022, we have given away 12,000 books.

 Never did I think that I’d ever pick up 500 books at once as a donation.

 When I started my mobile library, I never thought it would get so big so fast.
-With a blog, this amount of growth would be welcome.
+With an online blog, this amount of growth would be welcome.
 But when you have a product that takes up actual space, that kind of growth must be controlled.
-The first time I got books for my mobile library I bought 50 books for $5.
-38 books went to my library and the other 12 books went to my personal collection.
-Just recently I had a sweet little girl named Anika come to our booth this past weekend, and she was so excited to get new books.
-In fact, she was so excited that she went home and cleared out her bookshelf of her old books and donated 50 books to us.
-For a while, we hadn’t gotten any donations and I had to spend my own money to purchase books from the bookstore, yard sales, and book sales around town.
-Now, I have too many donations.
-Well, let’s just say I’m starting to run out of room for current book inventory.
-I would like to donate them anywhere I can (I’m open to suggestions).
+The first time I bought books for my mobile library I bought 50 books for $5.
+Thirty-eight books went to my library, and the other 12 books went to my personal collection.